bloomdata-com-my/datasets/README.md

 | 9 | product_width_cm                 |       2        |
 +---+----------------------------------+----------------+
 ```
-`transformed_products table` has the same missing values as the `products table`.
+The `transformed_products table` has the same missing values as the `products table`.
+These missing values have been filled with 'nan'.

-### 3. Adding Aggregated Latitude and Longitude Columns (Mean) to the Customers and Sellers Tables Using the Geolocation Table
+### 3. Adding Aggregated Latitude and Longitude Columns with Mean Calculation to the Customers and Sellers Tables Using the Geolocation Table
 Below are the examples showing the first 3 rows of the transformed_customers and transformed_sellers tables in the database and the missing value count in each column:

 #### transformed_customers table